- 1What Is an Emotional Dependency?

 Expand Mental Strength: The internal mental capacity determines one’s behavior.
 Practice meditation and breathing exercises and spend time with nature.
 Improving positive thoughts and feelings would eventually result in excellent mental strength.
 Practice meditation and breathing exercises and spend time with nature.

-Spend Time Alone: Take time for oneself by sitting quietly in a place of interruptions.
+Spend Time Alone: Take time for yourself by sitting quietly in a place of interruptions.
 One can give oneself a pep talk, go for a walk, paint, or write an article.
 Explore the thoughts and urges when alone, and work on that.
-This practice, sooner or later, embraces the self-esteem.
+This practice, sooner or later, embraces self-esteem.

-Take Care of Onerself: It is vital to have a concern about ones physical and mental health.
-Give priority to the desires, interests, and goals.
-Never expect others to take care of ones needs; be there for oneself.
-One should make their own decisions.
+Take Care of Yourself: It is vital to be concerned about one's physical and mental health.
+Give priority to one's desires, interests, and goals.
+Never expect others to care for one's needs; be there for oneself.
+One should make one's own decisions.

 Extend Socialization: Have time with different people than family and friends.
 Get to know new people in jobs, schools, and colleges.
 Donate stuff and love.